Praneet002/Univariate-Linear-Regression/README.md

 6. Obtain the straight line equation Y=mX+b and plot the scatterplot.
 ## Program
 ```
+Program for Univariate linear regression using the least squares method.
+Developed by: Praneet S
+RegisterNumber: 212221230078
+'''
 import numpy as np

 # Preprocessing Input data